epanov1602/CommandRevSwerve/Command_Driving_Aiming.md

 ```
 </details>

-## 4. Curved trajectory to some point (no extra calibration required)
+## 4. Curved trajectory to some point (simplistic)

 <details>
-<summary>Trajectory to some endpoint via "waypoints" (might overshoot turns!)</summary>
+<summary>Trajectory to some endpoint via "waypoints" (skips waypoints that are already behind)</summary>
-Please try to put this code in file `commands/fast_trajectory.py`:
+Please try to put this code in file `commands/jerky_trajectory.py`:

 ```python
 #